dxxmsdxy/onchain-canon/README.md

 }
 ```

-An OC inscription can hold secret data while still existing transparently on-chain by storing only a hash of the content, or storing encrypted data directly.
+An OC inscription can hold secret data while still existing transparently onchain by storing only a hash of the content, or storing encrypted data directly.

-This is also useful for referencing content that is too large to store directly on-chain.
+This is also useful for referencing content that is too large to store directly onchain.

 </br>